sle118/hayward_pool_heater/readme.md

 This project is a continuation and enhancement of the original work by [njanik](https://github.com/njanik/hayward-pool-heater-mqtt), which focused on interfacing with Hayward pool heaters using MQTT.
 This new project aims to integrate the Hayward pool heater communication into the ESPHome ecosystem, enabling seamless integration with Home Assistant and providing more control and monitoring capabilities.

+## Introduction

+This project allows you to control and monitor your Hayward pool heater through Home Assistant using ESPHome.
+It supports receiving current parameters and sending commands to the heat pump, providing a comprehensive solution for pool heater automation.

-## CURRENT PROJECT STATE -- READ FIRST !
+## READ FIRST !

 This code is running on my own heat pump mostly in passive mode right now because summer is over and the pool is closed.
 I have done several tests with the active mode and feel somewhat confident that what is currently implemented with work and what would not wasn't enabled in the code.